The fine print

 Set Project Fees

-Where we are providing you with agreed consultancy services for based on an agreed scope of Work for an agreed fee to be paid in monthly instalments, the fees for these services is payable irrespective of whether the scope of work is completed.
+When we provide consultancy services based on an agreed scope of work for a fixed fee paid in monthly instalments, the fee is payable regardless of whether the scope of work is completed (“the Set Fee”).

-Where all the allocated hours for the project are used before completion month, the Client may be invoiced for any additional work undertaken by us on an hourly rate basis.
+Where all the allocated hours for the project are used before the end of the project (or end of the project milestone), the Client may be invoiced for any additional work undertaken by us on an hourly rate basis.

 Consultancy Payment Terms